-A preamble, an optional header, the data payload, and an optional Cyclic Redundancy Check (CRC) field are all part of the physical layer packet structure (Figure \ref{fig:Frame_structure}).
-The preamble is needed to synchronize the receiver with the transmitter, and it can be between 10 and 65,536 symbols in total.
+The preamble, optional header, the data payload, and optional cyclic redundancy check (CRC) field are all part of the PHY layer packet structure (Fig.~\ref{fig:Frame_structure}).
+The preamble is needed to synchronize the receiver with the transmitter, and it can have between 10 and 65,536 symbols in total.
 The first four symbols of the preamble are fixed, while the remaining are programmable, with a minimum of six symbols and a maximum of 65,532 symbols.
 The payload length, the payload CR, and the header CRC are all included in the optional header.
-The header's presence is determined by the header mode (explicit or implicit), and it is deactivated in the implicit mode only when payload length, CR, and CRC settings are known in advance or fixed.
+The presence of the header is determined by the header mode (explicit or implicit), and it is deactivated in the implicit mode only when the payload length, CR, and CRC settings are known in advance or fixed.
 Consequently, the time on air of the packet decreases.
-In the explicit mode, the payload length in bytes, the payload FEC coding rate, and the header CRC are all included in the header.
-FEC is always used to secure the header, with the greatest coding rate of 4/8.
-The payload may contain either MAC layer information related to LoRaWAN standard or data packets \cite{Wu2020}.
+In the explicit mode, the payload length in bytes, payload FEC coding rate, and the header CRC are all included in the header.
+The FEC is always used to secure the header, with the greatest coding rate of 4/8.
+The payload may contain either MAC layer information related to the LoRaWAN standard or data packets \cite{Wu2020}.